 - What is my budget?

-The answers to these questions can help you understand what security surveillance features you want, along with the best way to install your security cameras, and how big of a system you need.
-This is where understanding the difference between DVR and NVR security camera recorders comes in.
+The answers to these questions can help you understand the benefits of NVR vs DVR systems, what security surveillance features you want, the best way to install your security cameras, and how big of a system you need.
+From there, you can determine which is best for your needs based on the differences between DVR and NVR systems.

 As we continue analyzing the difference between DVR and NVR security camera recorders and look at NVR vs DVR systems, here are some key features of network video recorders and their cameras:

-- Crystal clear surveillance video up to 4K Ultra HD quality
+- Crystal clear surveillance video up to 4K Ultra HD picture quality

 - Remote viewing of live or recorded video via PC, smartphones, and tablets with no monthly fees